One Frog Eating More Than Another

 There’s nothing more rewarding than helping deserving frogs find their loving forever homes.
 So why not commemorate the occasion?
 Download Froggy's Lair Adoption Certificates.
 Download the attached PDF and print for your customers!

-If the stalk of the bamboo in your tank turns yellow, it's most likely that the bamboo has died.
-For the safety of the BioSphere, you want to remove the bamboo immediately.
-The bamboo can be easily removed from the tank by gently pulling it ...
+If the plant in your tank turns yellow, it's most likely that the plant has died.
+For the safety of the BioSphere, you want to remove the plant immediately.
+The plant can be easily removed from the tank by gently pulling it straight up.
+While the ...